Post-tender negotiations

 - Closure: Ensure both parties have access to the written agreement and consider the negotiation complete.

-Role of the Procurement Bill 2024
+Role of the Procurement Act

 The Procurement Act 2023 plays a pivotal role in shaping the public sector procurement landscape.
 One of the major changes brought about by this Act is the introduction of the Flexible Competitive Procedure.
 This new procedure combines elements of the competitive dialogue and negotiated procedures, thus requiring bidders to enhance their negotiation skills.
 We've written an in-depth blog on this here.